 Outside of the arena high fashion, exquisite cuisine and incredible tradition mold the appearance and feel of every aspect of the event.
 Movie stars, musicians, politicians and royals take in the festivities of millionaire’s row while people from all walks don their seer sucker and sun dresses as a sea of big hats migrate around the famed “Run for the Roses”.

-For everyone unable to make it to the festivities, we are including a sampling of recipes for your very own derby day bash.
+For everyone unable to make it to the festivities, we are including a sampling of Kentucky Derby party food recipes for your very own derby day bash.
 From Burgoo to Mint Juleps, these additions to your menu will inspire you to bust out the big hats and pastels for the day of the race.

 "The traditional Derby Day cocktail crafted from bourbon, simple syrup and mint.
 The Mint Julep has been promoted by Churchill Downs in association with the Kentucky Derby since 1938. "